Webinar June 09, 2026 | 11:00AM EST | 4:00 PM BST | Hack the Productivity Drag - Eliminate contract bottlenecks slowing your teams - Register Now

 Final Thoughts

-It's developed on Microsoft 365 and assists legal departments in automating all stages of the contract process, from creation and collaboration to approvals and, yes, safe e-signatures and notarization.
+Dock 365 is built on Microsoft 365 and supports legal departments in the automation of all phases of contract processing, from creation through collaboration and approvals to safe signatures and, of course, notarization.

 Want to see it in action?
 Request for a free demo and learn how Dock 365 can assist your team in streamlining contract workflows while improving legal peace of mind.